-- 1. At what temperature does water boil?
-100 degrees Celsius - Zinc melts at about 420°C, so what would zinc look like on the surface of Venus?
-It would be a liquid.
+- 1. At what temperature does water boil? - 2.
+Zinc melts at about 420°C, so what would zinc look like on the surface of Venus?

 Then we reach Earth - the blue planet, our home in Space.
 You know a lot about Earth already.
 Earth has its Moon that we know well.
 The Moon moves in its orbit around the Earth.